RSA Cipher

 , an attacker just

-has to use the Euclid’s algorithm.
+has to use the Euclid’s algorithm to find the two secret factors.

 Security Considerations